Mauricio Pochettino: United States

-On September 10, 2024, Pochettino was announced as the new head coach of the United States national team, succeeding previous coach Gregg Berhalter.
+On 10 September 2024, Pochettino was announced as the new head coach of the United States national team, succeeding previous coach Gregg Berhalter who was fired after the 2024 Copa América.
 He was chosen among a list of top coaches that included Jürgen Klopp, Pep Guardiola, and Gareth Southgate.
 His salary was partly compensated by donations from hedge fund manager and supporter of U.S. soccer initiatives Ken Griffin, co-founder of Diameter Capital Scott Goodwin, and other commercial partners.
 According to news reports, it is estimated that Pochettino will earn roughly $6 million per year, making him the highest-paid coach in U.S. soccer history and one of the highest paid national team coaches in the world.
 Pochettino cited the U.S. as hosts for the 2026 FIFA World Cup, talented player pool, potential for growth of soccer in the country, and former colleagues Matt Crocker and Emma Hayes as reasons for taking the job.
-His first match in charge of the USMNT was a friendly against Panama at Q2 Stadium on October 12, which ended in a 2–0 win, with goals from Yunus Musah and Ricardo Pepi.
+His first match in charge of the USMNT was a friendly against Panama at Q2 Stadium on 12 October, which ended in a 2–0 win, with goals from Yunus Musah and Ricardo Pepi.

-On October 15, Pochettino lost his first CONCACAF Clásico in an international friendly in Guadalajara.
+On 15 October, Pochettino lost his first CONCACAF Clásico in an international friendly in Guadalajara.
 He then won his first two CONCACAF Nations League matches against Jamaica in the quarter-finals in November.
 The first leg ended in 0–1 to the U.S. and the second in 4–2.
 Following two victorious friendlies against Costa Rica and Venezuela, the U.S. lost 0–1 to Panama at the Nations League semi-final.
 Cecilio Waterman scored the only goal at the dying minutes of the game.
 This was the first time the U.S. had been knocked out of the tournament after a three-peat championship.
-Three days later the U.S. lost 1-2 to Canada in the third-place match.
+Three days later the U.S. lost 1–2 to Canada in the third-place match.
 Pochettino urged fans patience after the disappointing result.

 The U.S. lost their next two friendlies against Turkey and Switzerland, 1–2 and 0–4 respectively, marking Pochettino's worst run of form for the U.S..
 Pochettino took responsibility for the heavy defeat against Switzerland, saying that it was his choice for the starting XI and wanted the entire team to have minutes.